Vorkharium/vorkharium.github.io/_posts/2024-10-31-Ligolo-Ng-Cheatsheet.md

 tags:   [Cheatsheets, Tools, Pivoting]
 ---
 # Installing Ligolo-Ng
-Important Note
-Make sure you are always using the same version of Proxy and Agent.
+Important Note: Make sure you are always using the same version of Proxy and Agent.

 ## Download the binaries manually (recommended)
 ### PROXY (Run this on Kali)
 Linux 64-bits Proxy